Other Adaptations of Novels

 In addition to Whirligig and The Secret School, Newman has received one-time rights to adapt other novels for his students to perform.
 By the terms of the contracts, these scripts could not be produced by other producing groups.
-However, Dr. Newman is interested in seeking the necessary permissions and adapting novels at the request of schools and theatres.
+However, Dr. Newman is willing to seek the necessary permissions to adapt novels for schools and theatres.
 Past novel adaptations are listed here as an example of the kinds of stories the playwright has adapted.

 HERE LIES THE LIBRARIAN by Richard Peck